paperhive/mongoose-authorize/README.md

    * primitives: String, Number, Boolean, null
    * plain objects: must correspond to a nested object (not referenced and populated documents)
-   * arrays with primitives (arrays of subdocuments are not allowed and have to be processed with TODO)
+   * arrays with primitives (arrays of subdocuments are not allowed in this method and have to be processed with authorizedArraySet separately)
  * `callback(err)`

 ### teamPlugin